 Aside from producing positive results, Tae maintains a client-centric approach to his practice and strives to provide exceptional and responsive client service.
 His primary goal in representing clients is to provide them with collaborative, efficient, and business-focused solutions to workplace disputes and issues.

-A significant portion of Tae’s practice consists of employment litigation, and he regularly defends clients before federal and state courts and administrative agencies involving all types of employment claims.
+Aside from his expertise in dealing with marijuana and the workplace, a significant portion of Tae’s practice consists of employment litigation, and he regularly defends clients before federal and state courts and administrative agencies involving all types of employment claims.
 He also assists employers in traditional labor matters such as Union avoidance, election campaigns, collective bargaining, and labor arbitrations.
 He also advises clients on disputes involving non-compete and other restrictive covenant agreements.

 Tae is an active member of the National Asian Pacific American Bar Association (NAPABA), and is proud to serve as co-chair of Ogletree’s Diversity and Business Resource Group for Asian American attorneys within the firm.
 He also serves as an officer within the Alabama Asian Pacific American Bar Association.
 Tae is also active within the American and Birmingham Bar Associations, and is a frequent speaker to groups across the country on a variety of labor and employment topics.

 Prior to joining Ogletree, Tae practiced general civil litigation in Mobile, Alabama.
 He graduated cum laude from the University of Montevallo in 2006, and from the University of Alabama School of Law in 2009 where he served on the Alabama Law Review.
 Outside of work, Tae is a husband and father to two young children.
 He enjoys the Chicago Cubs, University of Alabama athletics, golf, and traveling.